-50% OFF WITH CODE LAUNCH UNTIL 08/04/2026

 • 30-day money back guarantee

-Twenty minutes later you look up.
+Think about it.
+You're in line or lying in bed, and your thumb is already scrolling.
+Twenty minutes later, you look up.
 You've read nothing you'll remember.
 You've seen three posts you already saw this morning.
-And you feel a little worse than before, without knowing why.

 Each time, the same shape: a burst of control, followed by a slow slide back.
 Then you pretend like you never actually tried.